pauly/lightwaverf/README.md

 Note that this sets the state on each device configured in that room by looping through the configuration.
 There will be a short pause between each device being set to ensure that all the commands are successful.

-If you declare the state as 'alloff', the device name is ignored and all devices in that room are switched to off

-    lightwaverf lounge light alloff

 Tip: I have found that you can actually pair a single device to 2 different device 'slots' in the same room.
 So, for example a light could be in slot 1 (D1) and also slot 4 (D4).
 This allows you to be a bit clever and pair each device to both its own slot and to a 'common' slot, such as this:

     Main light D1 & D4
     Side light D2 & D4
     Spotlights D3 & D4

 This means that you can set up a 'device' in slot D4 which will actually control all the devices at once.
-Just remember not to to call it 'all' or 'alloff' as these are used as keywords in the code to do the same thing in a different way as per the above.
+Just remember not to to call it 'all' as this is used as a keyword in the code to do the same thing in a different way as per the above.

 ## Mood support